BOOK JODY TO SPEAK

 – Jody Friedman

 For years, I spent every day in survival mode, just trying to make it to the next day, week and year without falling apart.
 I started building walls—emotional ones.
-I learned that if I could make people laugh, if I could be the "good kid," if I could achieve and entertain, maybe I'd be safe.
+I learned that if I could just keep smiling, make people laugh, if I could be the "good kid," if I could achieve and entertain, maybe I'd be safe.
 Maybe I'd matter.
-I didn't understand what I was doing at the time—I was just a kid trying to survive.
+I didn't understand what I was doing at the time—I was just putting on a smile, a kid trying to survive.

 The Room That Broke Me